Genevive-Mbesi/ArtHub_Ke/README.md

 ## Features

-- **Customized Artwork:** Choose from a wide range of artwork and customize it to suit your taste and style.
 - **Pricing details:** We believe in making art accessible to everyone, offering affordable prices without compromising on quality.
 - **React-Powered Interface:** Enjoy a smooth and responsive user interface built with React for an enhanced browsing experience.
 - **Stylish Design:** Our website is designed with care, incorporating the modern and versatile styling of Tailwind CSS.